hazzelnut/whoishiring/README.md

 Site is currently live: [whoishiring-app.fly.dev](https://whoishiring-app.fly.dev) and very much work in-progress.

+## August 27, 2023

+So I did three things.

+First, I did a makeover treatment for the site - colours and fonts included.

+Before I had boring brown.
+It's not a colour I would usually use for UI, but I thought why not give it a try?
+The colour wasn't terrible, but I slowly grew tired of it.
+It wasn't ... exciting?
+The more I looked at it, the less excited I was to use my own app 😅.
+I guess colours can do that to a person.

+Around the same time, I remembered distinctly the colours of one website I visited.
+Inflection.ai's.
+They were neutral but inviting.
+It was a feeling I wanted for my own app, because jobs searching can be an emotional rollercoaster ride.
+And I'm tired of corporate greys and blues.

+I'm fairly confident colours aren't trademarked so ...
+I <strike>copied</strike> stole their colours and tweaked it to my liking.
+Thanks Inflection!
+I ended up using the colours in the circled blue.

+Second, I added a placeholder loading animation for popular filters.
+Before it was just a bare, empty space.
+Now you get to see some shimmering green!

+Third, and lastly, I modified the layout for the other filters (newest/oldest, remote, saved).
+I think they look nicer?

 ## August 22, 2023

 Styling the search bar, the filters, and making the site responsive 😎